 There are so many things you can do to feel more in control.
 You can research ways to cope online.
 You can get self help books.
 You can do more exercise and improve your diet.
 You can attend yoga and meditation classes.
 And you can talk to a professional counsellor.
 You can feel actively listened to, in a relationship where care and empathy are a given.
 In this fast moving world you can make time for yourself.
 You can afford that luxury because you deserve it.

 I have a vast experience in counselling and psychotherapy.
-And realised all our issues are related to our anxieties.
-Be it trauma, depression, bereavement, relationships and so on.
-The questions my clients ask themselves are Will I be good enough?
-Will I be and feel accepted?
+I realised all our issues are related to our anxieties.
+Be it trauma, depression, bereavement or relationships.
+The questions my clients ask themselves are: Will I be good enough?
+Will I be accepted?
 How can I make sense of my world now?
 How can I carry on with my life after what happened to me?

 My clinic is in my pine studio in my back garden.
 It is very private and it has been described as very relaxing.
-Come for a session if you think it will help you.
-You will be welcomed.
+It is a good starting place to monitor and discuss the mechanisms to cope with anxiety.

 In a world where we seek immediate answers and don’t seem to find one minute to rest, it is vitally important to introduce mindfulness in our lives.
 This doesn’t have to be a 60 minute daily practice.
 It is all about noticing, rather than judging.
 And this can be achieved in seconds.

 Mindfulness is about pausing and becoming aware of your breathing.
 Try it – it will impact positively on you.